RISC-V assembler overview

 The assembler itself is written in Lisp to make it easy to extend it or add new instructions.
 For example, you could add support for RISC-V floating-point instructions.

 Get the assembler here: RISC-V assembler in uLisp.
-To add it to uLisp use one of the following two methods:

 Saving an image